What causes the plague? Bubonic plague. Mechanisms of plague development

 Treatment and prognosis

-When a diagnosis of plague is suspected on clinical and epidemiological grounds, appropriate specimens for diagnosis should be obtained immediately.
-Antibiotic therapy is given without waiting for a response from the laboratory.
+Whenever a diagnosis of plague is suspected on clinical and epidemiological grounds, appropriate specimens for diagnosis should be obtained immediately.
+Antibacterial therapy is prescribed without waiting for a response from the laboratory.
 Suspicious patients with signs of pneumonia are isolated and treated with airborne precautions.
-Most applicable schemes:
+The most applicable schemes:

-Other classes of antibiotics (penicillins, cephalosporins, macrolides) have mixed success in treating this disease.
+Other classes of antibiotics (penicillins, cephalosporins, macrolides) have had varying success in treating this disease.
 Their use is ineffective and questionable.
-During therapy, it is necessary to provide for the possibility of complications in the form of sepsis.
-With absence medical care forecasts are not encouraging:
+During therapy, it is necessary to provide for the possibility of complications such as sepsis.
+With absence medical care The forecasts are not encouraging:

 • pulmonary form - mortality 100%;